padogrid/bundle-hazelcast-5-tutorial-app-jet_python/README.md

  501 71958 71662   0  1:04PM ttys008    0:10.18 python3 jet_to_python_grpc_server.py 61624 take_sqrt transform_list
 ```

-4. Using the `grpc` server PID, find the member that is connected to it.
+4. Using the `grpc` server PPID (parent PID), find the member (parent) that has started and is connected to it.

 ```bash
 ps -ef | grep 71662 | grep -v grep